AudhootChavan/de_zc_2023_project_audhoot_chavan/README.md

     - 0 points: No workflow orchestration
     - 2 points: Partial workflow orchestration: some steps are orchestrated, some run manually
     - 4 points: End-to-end pipeline: multiple steps in the DAG, uploading data to data lake
 - Data warehouse – *Big Query Datawarehouse used to store transformed table.
 Please note for the sake of optimization, partitioning and clustering is not used for this project as we are not dealing with large size datasets.
-The final transformed data is in MBs and as discussed in lecture videos it doesn’t make to apply table partitioning and clustering in such cases.
+The final transformed data is in MBs and as discussed in lecture videos it doesn’t make sense to apply table partitioning and clustering in such cases.
 Reference to lecture - https://youtu.be/-CqXf7vhhDs?t=136*
   - 0 points: No DWH is used
   - 2 points: Tables are created in DWH, but not optimized
   - 4 points: Tables are partitioned and clustered in a way that makes sense for the upstream queries (with explanation)
 - Transformations (dbt, spark, etc) – *Spark is used for data transformations.*
-  - 0 points: No tranformations
+  - 0 points: No transformations
   - 2 points: Simple SQL transformation (no dbt or similar tools)
-  - 4 points: Tranformations are defined with dbt, Spark or similar technologies
+  - 4 points: Transformations are defined with dbt, Spark or similar technologies
 - Dashboard – *Dashboard is created with Looker studio.
 3 charts/tiles created.*
   - 0 points: No dashboard
   - 2 points: A dashboard with 1 tile